tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 - There are some inherent limitations when working with floating-point numbers which can lead to issues with accuracy
-- Boolean logic is one of the main tools employed by the computer to do work and store data
+- Boolean logic is one of the main tools employed by the computer to do work and to store data
-- The microprocessor in the computer executes machine instructions
+- A microprocessor executes machine instructions
-- Machine instructions can tell the microprocessor to perform mathematical operations, moved data around and to make decisions to jump to new sets of machine instructions
+- Machine instructions can tell the microprocessor to perform mathematical operations, move data around and to make decisions to jump to new sets of machine instructions
 - The hard disk, RAM and the register are different types of memory with different characteristics